Banasura Sagar Dam: Location

-The Banasura Sagar Dam is located 2 km from Padinjarathara and 20km from Kalpetta in Wayanad District of Kerala in the Western Ghats.
+The Banasura Sagar Dam is located 2 km from Padinjarathara and 20 km from Kalpetta in Wayanad District of Kerala in the Western Ghats of India.
 It is the largest earthen dam in India and the second largest in Asia and a starting point for hikes into the surrounding mountains.
 It is an important tourist attraction.
 Banasura Sagar Dam is at the foot of the Banasura Hill.